-Hearty, delicious, and packed full of amazing and well-seasoned ingredients, this Gumbo has officially taken place as one of my top five favorite recipes (right up there with my Jambalaya Recipe).
-In this version, I decided to combine all the essentials – seafood, chicken, and spicy Andouille sausage – to make the very best Gumbo recipe.
+Packed full of hearty and well-seasoned ingredients, this gumbo recipe is one of my very favorite recipes (right up there with my Jambalaya).
+In this version, you’ll find all the essentials – seafood, chicken, and spicy Andouille sausage – to make the very best gumbo recipe ever.

-Before getting started on this recipe I encourage you to read through the ingredient list and the post.
+Before getting started, I highly encourage you to read through the ingredient list and the entire post.
 Yes, the whole thing.
-Ok, if you insist on skipping anything, skip the “What is Gumbo” section.
+Ok, you can skip the “What is Gumbo” section.
 What you’ll find are tons of tips and tricks to help you make the very best tasting gumbo recipe.

-Good news?
-This Gumbo recipe makes a lot!
-Enough to feed a small party or your family for several days.
+Fortunately, this recipe makes a lot – enough to feed a small party or your family for several days.

 What is Gumbo?